Genevieve: High Middle Ages

 Genevieve was called one of the most venerated saints of the early eleventh century.
 As Farmer states, Genevieve's shrine "was carried in procession in times of disaster" during the Middle Ages and the citizens of Paris have "invoked her in times of national crisis" many times.
 In 1129, during an epidemic of ergot poisoning, which Farmer called her most famous cure, was stayed after Genevieve's relics were carried in a public procession from her reliquary to Notre-Dame Cathedral.
 The city's bishop called for the procession only after everything else had been tried, including prayers to the Virgin Mary.
-Genevieve's prestige increased and a third feast day honouring her was set at November 26, in a special liturgy celebrated by the entire country.
+Genevieve's prestige increased, and a third feast day honouring her was set at November 26, in a special liturgy celebrated by the entire country.
 All but three of the ill who gathered at the cathedral were healed.
 According to Sluhovsky, this was the first time a procession with Genevieve's reliquary took place.
 By the late 15th century and until 1993, the event was commemorated annually in the churches in Paris.
 According to Sluhovsky, the procession was "purely clerical" and served to connect St. Genevieve's Abbey and Notre-Dame.
-In the early 1130s, a rumor, was circulated that Genevieve's head "was no longer attached to her body and was no longer in the possession of her abbey", which would have threatened both the religious and secular authority of the abbey and basilica.
-After an examination was conducted on January 10 by order of Louis VII, the rumor was disproven and the date was established as the feast day of the Revelation of Genevieve's reliquary.
+In the early 1130s, a rumour was circulated that Genevieve's head "was no longer attached to her body and was no longer in the possession of her abbey", which would have threatened both the religious and secular authority of the abbey and basilica.
+After an examination was conducted on January 10 by order of Louis VII, the rumour was disproven, and the date was established as the feast day of the Revelation of Genevieve's reliquary.
 At the end of the twelfth century, Genevieve's basilica was rebuilt by Danish nobles to compensate for its destruction by their ancestors.

-In December 1206, Genevieve was called upon to protect the city from a flood; another procession was organised and her relics were, like in 1129-1130, paraded into Paris and relics from other churches were escorted with hers.
+In December 1206, Genevieve was called upon to protect the city from a flood; another procession was organised, and her relics were, as in 1129-1130, paraded into Paris, and relics from other churches were escorted with hers.
 Her body was brought from the abbey to Notre-Dame, a Mass was said, and then she was returned to the abbey.
-The Seine receded and even though the relics and the participants in the procession crossed the Petit Pont twice and the bridge's foundations were weakened from the threatening flood waters, it did not collapse until the reliquary was returned and no one was injured.
+The Seine receded, and even though the relics and the participants in the procession crossed the Petit Pont twice and the bridge's foundations were weakened from the threatening flood waters, it did not collapse until the reliquary was returned and no one was injured.
 According to Sluhovsky, by the second half of the 1200s and continuing into the early 16th century, a tradition of invoking Genevieve to protect Paris from floods was established, often as a last resort, when the prayers to other saints were ineffective.